DevGlitch/HastyAnnotationsExportToAmazonS3/README.md

 Tool that helps you export your annotations from Hasty.ai to Amazon S3 on demand and/or on schedule.
 It uses GitHub Actions to run the export script which makes it easy to set up and run automatically.

+---

+⚠️ **Important:** This project is no longer actively maintained.
+However, you're welcome to fork the repository and modify it to suit your needs.

+---

 ## How to use

 ### 1. Fork this repository